 Before European colonization, the area around Boston was inhabited by the Massachusett Indians, an Algonquian tribe, for which the state was named.
 English religious dissidents began arriving in the Cape Cod Bay area in 1620 when the Pilgrims founded Plymouth.

-Upon American independence from Great Britain, Boston continued to be an important port and manufacturing hub as well as a center for education and culture.
+Upon American independence from Great Britain, Boston continued to be an important port and manufacturing hub and a center for education and culture.
 Over the years, the city expanded beyond the original peninsula through land reclamation and municipal annexation.

 Today, Boston is a thriving center of education and research.
 The city’s economic base also includes finance, professional and business services, biotechnology, information technology, and government activities.

-Boston’s fashionable neighborhoods, like Beacon Hill’s federal row houses and gaslit cobblestone streets, contrast sharply with the modern shopping districts and business buildings.
+Like Beacon Hill’s federal row houses and gaslit cobblestone streets, Boston’s fashionable neighborhoods contrast sharply with the modern shopping districts and business buildings.

 Though the city has one of the highest costs of living in the United States, it remains high on world livability rankings.